kazmasaurus/Sosoa/README.md

 ## Intent

-While we believe that Cocoa and Cocoa Touch will eventually feel native in Swift, there are still holes where common types don't behave correctly under Swift idioms.
-We hope to provide some relief for that in the mean time.
+While we believe that writing Cocoa and Cocoa Touch _usually_ feel- great in Swift (great job Cupertinoites!), there are still holes where common types don't behave correctly under Swift idioms.
+In the mean time, this is a community driven collection of patches that Apple hasn't gotten to yet.

 ## Examples